Team Wanderlust | 31 May 2023

 Masai Mara is a must-visit destination for anyone with a love for big cats.
 Lions, leopards and cheetahs live happily in this Kenyan reserve.
 The prides who call the Mara home are even a little bit famous, thanks to TV shows such as Big Cat Tales and Big Cat Diary.

 July to October is considered high season, just like it is in South Luangwa.
 Avoid the bulk of the crowds clamouring for the same sighting, without really reducing your chances of a stunning big cat spot, by going instead in June.
-Go towards the end of June specifically to try for a glimpse of Kenya's wildebeest migration, too.
+Go towards the end of the month specifically to try for a glimpse of Kenya's wildebeest migration, too.

 Trekking the Virunda mountains of Rwanda and Uganda, you can enjoy mountain gorilla sightings throughout the year.
 However, it's awfully misty in the mountains, so you'll be peering through cloudy air to witness the wonder of the gorillas in their natural home.